lelesgaray/lelesgaray.github.io/_posts/2020-04-30-create_bubble_map.md

 import plotly.graph_objs as go # it's like "plt" of matplot import plotly.tools as tl
 ```
-Next we will load a DataFrame that contains tidy information about cases, tests and deaths for several countries around the world.
+Next we load a DataFrame that contains tidy information about cases, tests and deaths for several countries around the world.

 ``` python
 df = pd.read_csv('https://raw.githubusercontent.com/nikkisharma536/streamlit_app/master/covid.csv')